Skip to main content

 Create snapshot schedule

-2. Select the Snapshot Schedule menu and click the [Create snapshot schedule] button located in the upper right.
+2. Select the Snapshot Schedule tab and click the Create Snapshot Schedule button at the top right.

-- Requires one full backup for the first time
+Requires one full backup to be completed first

 View snapshot schedule list

-Check the list of snapshot schedules and basic information about each snapshot schedule.
+You can check the list of configured snapshot schedules and their basic information.

 Attach volume to snapshot schedule

-2. In the Snapshot Schedule menu, select the [More] icon and click Attach volume.
+2. In the Snapshot Schedule menu, click the [More Options] icon of the desired schedule > Attach Volume.

-3. Select the volume to attach to the snapshot schedule and click the [Save] button.
+3. In the popup, select the volume to attach and click [Save].

-Detach a volume attached to a snapshot schedule.
+You can detach a volume from a snapshot schedule.

-2. In the Snapshot Schedule menu, select the [More] icon and click Detach volume.
+2. In the Snapshot Schedule menu, click the [More Options] icon of the desired schedule > Detach Volume.

-3. Select the volume to detach from the snapshot schedule and click the [Detach] button.
+3. In the popup, select the volume to detach and click [Detach].

 Delete snapshot schedule

-2. In the Snapshot Schedule menu, select the [More] icon and click the Delete snapshot schedule.
+2. In the Snapshot schedule menu, click the [More Options] icon of the schedule > Delete snapshot schedule.

-3. Enter the name of the snapshot schedule to be deleted and click the [Delete] button.
+3. In the popup, enter the name of the schedule and click [Delete].

 Restore data using snapshot

-You can restore an instance's data using a volume created from a snapshot.
+You can restore instance data using volumes created from snapshots.

 Restore data by creating new instance

-This section explains how to create a new instance, attach a volume, and restore data.
+This method restores data by creating a new instance, attaching a volume, and restoring data.

 info

-• Data restoration using snapshots is useful when an instance fails to boot or is inaccessible via SSH or RDP due to incorrect configuration.
+• Restoring data using snapshots is useful when the instance is unbootable or inaccessible via SSH or RDP due to misconfiguration.

-• This guide explains how to recover only backed-up data, not how to restore a root volume directly containing the OS.
+• This guide describes how to recover only the backed-up data, not restoring the root volume that contains the OS.

 Step 1.
-Create snapshot of instance requiring recovery (Optional)
+Create snapshot of the instance to be restored (Optional)

-💡 If a snapshot already exists, skip this step.
+If a snapshot already exists, you may skip this step.

-2. Refer to the Create and manage snapshot guide to create a snapshot of the volume containing the data.
+2. Refer to the Create and manage snapshot guide to create a snapshot of the volume storing the data.

 Step 2.
-Create volume from snapshot containing recovery data (Optional)
+Create volume from snapshot with data to be restored (Optional)

-💡 If a volume already exists, skip this step.
-Refer to the Restore volume from snapshot tab guide for instructions.
+If the volume has already been created, you may skip this step.
+For creating a volume from a snapshot, refer to the Restore volume from snapshot tab guide.

-Refer to the Create instance guide to create a new instance with the same configuration, including instance type and volume size.
+Refer to the Create instance guide to create a new instance with the same type and volume size as the original.

 Step 4.
-Attach created volume to new instance
+Attach volume to the new instance

-Refer to the Attach volume from console guide to attach the volume created in Step 2 to the newly created instance.
+Refer to the Attach volume guide to attach the volume created in Step 2 to the new instance.

-1. Refer to the Connect to Linux instance guide to access the new Linux instance.
+1. Refer to the Connect to Linux instance document to connect to the newly created Linux instance.

 lsblk